Bridging the Gap: How Generational Divides Perpetuate Trauma - Part 3

 For Parents and Elders:

-One of the most significant barriers to bridging generational divides is when parents have the inability to be transparent about their own stories and mistakes due to shame, guilt, or the need to appear perfect in their children’s eyes.
-This protective wall, built from our own unhealed wounds, actually creates more distance than connection.
-When we are unable to acknowledge our own humanity and growth journey, we inadvertently perpetuate the very cycles we aim to protect our children from.
+One of the biggest obstacles to bridging generational divides is when parents feel they can’t share their own stories and mishaps due to shame, guilt, or the need to appear perfect in their children’s eyes.
+This wall, built from our own unhealed wounds, often creates more distance than it does connection.
+When we can’t acknowledge our humanity and the journey we’ve traveled, we unintentionally reinforce the very cycles we want to shield our children from.
 We will explore this topic further in future discussions about the masks we create to hide our authentic selves.

 For Adult Children: